Fully nonlinear elliptic equations with gradient terms on compact almost Hermitian manifolds: Introduction

-The Fu-Yau equation is also a typical example of fully nonlinear elliptic equation involving gradient terms \cite{FY07,FY08}, which is related to the Strominger systems.
-In higher dimensions, it is a complex 2-Hessian type equation and has been studied extensively (see \cite{CHZ19,CHZ192, PPZ15,PPZ16a,PPZ16b,PPZ21}).

-On Hermitian manifolds, the fully nonlinear elliptic equations with gradient terms have been researched extensively.
-The Monge-Amp\`ere equation was studied in \cite{TW20,YR}.
-Guan-Qiu-Yuan \cite{GQR} considered a general class of nonlinear elliptic equations which are related to mixed Chern-Ricci forms.
-Feng-Ge-Zheng \cite{FGZ} solved the complex Hessian quotient equations and the complex $(n-1, n-1)$-Hessian quotient equations.
-For the more related works, we refer the reader to \cite{GN,YR20} and references therein.
-On an almost Hermitian manifold, as we know, most of researches toward equation \eqref{nonlinear equation} are independent of $\partial u$.
-Motivated by these works, we shall consider the equation \eqref{nonlinear equation} on compact almost Hermitian manifolds.
+The fully nonlinear elliptic equations with gradient terms on Hermitian manifolds have been researched extensively, we refer the reader to \cite{TW20,YR,GQR,FGZ,GN,YR20} and references therein.
+On the framework of almost Hermitian manifolds, to our knowledge most of researches toward equation \eqref{nonlinear equation} are independent of $\partial u$.
+Inspired by these works, we shall consider the equation \eqref{nonlinear equation} on compact almost Hermitian manifolds.